 - All photos organized in albums on your iPhone are not downloaded in those albums in iTunes.

-- There is no problem to import pictures from PC to iPhone with iTunes, which however doesn’t allow you to download photos from iPhone to PC probably for privacy protection.
+- There is no problem importing pictures from PC to iPhone with iTunes, which however doesn’t allow you to download photos from iPhone to PC probably for privacy protection.

 - Sometimes All photos are not readable after syncing with iTunes.